QuintuplicateConfederation/Compendium-1/compendium.rst

 After Life is unlinked, will manipulating Aurora still be possible?
   Yes, it will be possible still, you will be manipulating "fake" Aurora though.

+Since manipulating Aurora in Life is so hard and is supposed to be impossible, does any form of magic practiced in Life actually have any effect at all?
+  We don't exactly know, but we doubt it.

 About LFE